Deep and Comprehensive Free Trade Area: Effects

+Application to the United Kingdom

+The agreement covered Ukraine–United Kingdom trade until 31 December 2020.
+Trade between the two countries was superseded by the Ukraine–United Kingdom Political, Free Trade and Strategic Partnership Agreement.

 Cancelled DCFTAs

 Armenia

 In addition to Georgia, Moldova and Ukraine, Armenia was also set to sign an Association Agreement with the EU, however, Armenia suddenly broke off negotiations in 2013 to pursue membership in the Eurasian Economic Union.
 Following a period of brief uncertainty between the EU and Armenian government, bilateral negotiations resumed on restructuring the relationship between Armenia and the EU.
 After extensive negotiations, Armenia and the EU finalized the Comprehensive and Enhanced Partnership Agreement (CEPA) in November 2017, deepening political and economic ties between them.
-The new Comprehensive and Enhanced Partnership Agreement can be seen as a “lite” version of the DCFTA, in which 96% of Armenian goods may enter the EU's single market with zero tariffs.
+The new Comprehensive and Enhanced Partnership Agreement can be seen as a "lite" version of the DCFTA, in which 96% of Armenian goods may enter the EU's single market with zero tariffs.
 As of 2019, the EU is Armenia's biggest export market.
 There are several political parties in Armenia which are opposed to Armenia's current membership in the Eurasian Economic Union.
 Bright Armenia, the Free Democrats and the European Party of Armenia for example, support Armenia's withdrawal from the Eurasian Economic Union and wish to begin renegotiating an Association Agreement including a DCFTA between the EU and Armenia.

+On 26 March 2025, Armenia's parliament adopted a bill calling on the Armenian government to begin the process of gaining membership of the EU.
+This followed with renewed calls for Armenia to sign a DCFTA with the EU.